Hakomi - gently powerful, mindful, transformational therapy

 Hakomi is grounded in a set of principles and Ron Kurtz the founder of Hakomi says “The principles are a whole world, having as much to do with becoming full human beings as with doing therapy; as much about therapy as about the universe or how to cook a small fish or meet another human soul.”

 One of the unique things about the Hakomi method is the use of mindfulness and "little experiments".
-For more information about these go to my blog article Hakomi information for new clients page.
+You can find helpful information for new clients here.

 Hakomi is a Hopi American Indian word that translates to, 'How do you stand in relation to these many realms?' or simply 'Who are you?'